Clinical Trial VICCPHI1333

 Histologically or cytologically-confirmed diagnosis of solid tumor malignancy that is not responsive to standard therapies or for which there is no approved or curative therapy or for subjects who refuse standard therapy (Part 1A).
 Part 1B subjects must have a confirmed diagnosis of one of the following (documented lab results confirming mutational status must be available at Screening):

 colorectal cancer (CRC): KRAS mutation non-small cell lung (NSCLC): KRAS mutation Pancreatic: no mutational status specified Endometrial: no mutational status specified Ovarian: no mutational status specified Squamous cell carcinoma of the head and neck: no mutational status specified BRAF wild type melanoma (preferentially enrolled to Part 2) BRAF inhibitor failure melanoma.
-This includes BRAF-mutant melanoma that is either initially refractory to BRAF-inhibitor therapy OR that Initially responds to BRAF-inhibitor therapy but eventually develops documented radiographic progression to a BRAF inhibitor while on therapy TNBC (preferentially enrolled to Part 2) NOTE: Subjects who do not meet one of the categories described above but who have molecular evidence suggesting benefit from the study drugs may be considered for enrollment after discussion with the GSK Medical Monitor.
+This includes BRAF-mutant melanoma that is either initially refractory to BRAF-inhibitor therapy OR that Initially responds to BRAF-inhibitor therapy but eventually develops documented radiographic progression to a BRAF inhibitor while on therapy Triple negative breast cancer (TNBC) (preferentially enrolled to Part 2) NOTE: Subjects who do not meet one of the categories described above but who have molecular evidence suggesting benefit from the study drugs may be considered for enrollment after discussion with the GlaxoSmithKline (GSK) Medical Monitor.

 Performance Status score of 0 or 1 according to the Eastern Cooperative Oncology Group (ECOG) scale.